 Multigeneration reproduction studies are designed to provide information concerning the general effects of a test substance on overall reproductive capability.
 Such studies may also provide information about the effects of the test substance on neonatal morbidity and mortality and about the meaning of preliminary data for developmental toxicity.
 EPA requires that the study include a minimum of two generations and that one litter be produced each generation.
 Dosing of both parents should begin when they are 8 weeks old and continue for 8 weeks prior to mating.
 Dosing of parental males should continue at least until mating is completed.
 Dosing of parental females continues through a 3-week mating period and pregnancy and up to the time of weaning 3 weeks after delivery of the pups.
 Dosing of pups selected for mating to produce the second generation should begin at weaning and continue as discussed above.
 Parental animals should be observed daily for signs of toxicity.
 This is especially important for females during pregnancy in order to detect signs of difficult or prolonged parturition.
 Weights of parental animals are recorded weekly.
 The duration of pregnancy should be determined from the time evidence of mating was first observed.
 Each litter should be examined for the number of dead and live pups and for gross abnormalities.
 Live pups should be individually weighed on days 0 (optional), 4, 7 (optional), 14, and 21 after birth.
-A complete gross necropsy should be performed on all parental animals, all pups found dead prior to day 21 (weaning), and all weanlings not selected as parental animals for a next generation.
+A complete gross necropsy should be performed on all parental animals for a next generation.
 Pups culled on day 4 do not have to undergo gross necropsy.
 Histopathology is required for reproductive and target organs (those known from previous studies to be adversely affected by the test material) for all control and high-dose parental animals and should be conducted on weanling animals (except for those selected as parental animals in the next generation) as described for parental animals (EPA, 1988).